For Individuals: Wysa Try Free ↗

 • Wysa leads with 30+ peer-reviewed papers and NHS endorsement — the most clinically validated consumer AI therapy app available.

 • Woebot shut down its consumer app in June 2025.
-It was the most clinically validated (14+ RCTs) but is now enterprise-only.
+It was the most clinically validated (multiple peer-reviewed RCTs) but is now enterprise-only.

 • Bloom (Spring Health) discontinued its standalone app in February 2025 — now only accessible through employer partnerships.